Listen to the full podcast episode to hear how to tell your boss you’re overextended:

 At this point, you may even be considering the option of burning it all down and quitting.

 Hold on.
-There’s a step before leaving that you can and should take, that is to have a candid and constructive conversation with your boss.
+There’s a step before leaving that you can and should take, and that is to have a candid and constructive conversation with your boss.
 The chance of things changing for the better is higher than you think, and it is possible to position yourself to build the work and life that you want without compromising your well-being any longer.
 Consider that not having the conversation is actually irresponsible.

 I’m going to share exactly how to approach this conversation with your boss without destroying everything that you have worked so hard for.
 I’ll even give you the exact words that you can say.
 The goal of this conversation is to share that you need a change to the current way things are being done.
 And most good bosses are going to want to help.

 If you are a boss, this episode applies to you as well.
-You know that your employee’s well being is directly tied to the business’ outcomes.
+You know that your employee’s well-being is directly tied to the business outcomes.
 When employees start sacrificing themselves to produce business results, the business is going to ultimately see it in their bottom lines sooner than later.
 That’s just a fact.

 Once someone is burnt out, productivity and performance drop substantially, and then the chances that your key player is going to seek to leave are dramatically increased too.
 Checking in on your employees before they reach this level will help to avoid high turnover and increase overall happiness and productivity in the workplace.